suker200/kube_scheduler_extender/README.md

 # Feature:
 - we use default scheduler extender docker image, so keep all default scheduler features in our custom scheduler
 - we add custom scheduler extender to our custom scheduler
+- If prometheus server is not reachable, we just check node role and request/limit resource and return the result (timeout 10s)

 # Usage:
 - Build docker image